-- Every child and adult having opportunities to demonstrate and develop their leadership. - Schools, governors, staff, and children being empowered to be active in developing their own character and owning their own futures. - Headteachers and Governors earning autonomy for their school and actively engaging in system leadership regionally, nationally, and internationally.
+- Every child and adult having opportunities to demonstrate and develop their leadership. - Schools, governors, staff and children being empowered to be active in developing their own character and owning their own futures. - Trust Senior Leaders and Governors benefitting from actively engaging in system leadership regionally, nationally and internationally.